sfc-gh-boconnor/scotland_hol/README.md

 ```

 This will create a new database with a schema.
-Inside, various views will be populated based on data.
-Theses are the only views needed to create the streamlit application in this workshop.
+Inside, various views will be populated based on data shared by the provider.
+These are the only views needed to create the streamlit application in this workshop.

+However we will now have ago at creating other objects within the database

 ##### Creating a table based on selecting information from multiple tables